chrschmidt/pogo_gamemasters/README.md

-Just an old colelction of Pokemon Go Game Masters
+Just an old collection of Pokemon Go Game Masters